Kareena25/TR102-Daily-Diary/README.md

 - Learned where and how ML and AI are used in smart systems
 - Gained basic knowledge of Arduino and Raspberry Pi
 - Explored the role of simulators in testing before hardware implementation

+  ---

+## ✍️ Daily Diary – Day 3

+*Date:* 27 June 2025

+### 📚 Topics Covered
+- Introduction to Cloud Computing for IoT
+- Concepts of Traditional, Distributed, Cluster, Grid, and Cloud Computing
+- Client-Server Architecture and its role in IoT
+- Virtualization and its types
+- Cloud Deployment Models and Frameworks
+- Importance and benefits of Cloud Computing in IoT
+- Introduction to ThingSpeak platform
+- Steps to set up a ThingSpeak channel
+- Program to connect NodeMCU to Wi-Fi and read data from DHT11 sensor

+### ✅ Task Given
+- Explore platforms like Google App Engine, Microsoft Azure, and Amazon AWS
+- Read about Amazon EC2
+- Study IoT application platforms like ThingSpeak, Exhibly, Nimbit, and Cosm

+### 💡 Key Learnings
+- Understood different types of computing in IoT context
+- Explored ThingSpeak as an IoT cloud platform
+- Understood benefits of using cloud for data storage and analysis